parisnumerique/test-greg-styleguides/CONTRIBUTE.md

 Click on "Submit merge request".

 The maintainer will now review your request and merge it to the repository.
 He will then release a new version of the styleguide (including a new build).

+Once this is done, you can update your local repository:

+    $ git pull origin develop

+You can also delete your local branch, which is no longer useful:

+    $ git branch -d my_contribution

+Thanks for your contribution!